parisnumerique/test-greg-styleguides/README.md

     npm install -g browserify watchify

+And browser-sync (*)

+    npm install -g browser-sync

+(*) You may not need Browser-sync, it can be a bit complicated to install on windows (http://www.browsersync.io/docs/#installation) and is only needed if you want your pages to auto-reload on code change.

 ## Development mode

     npm start

-This launches a local server at http://localhost:9000 with auto reload of the files.
+This launches a local server at http://localhost:9000 The server is proxied on http://localhost:3000 by browser-sync with the auto relaod on code changes.

 ## Build a static version